 What qualifications do you have?

 I have a BSc.
 (Hons) degree in Counselling and Psychotherapy from SPTI, validated by Coventry University.
-Before this, I completed both Level 2 and 3 qualifications in counselling skills.
+I have also completed various CPD courses since finishing my degree.

 What experience do you have?